 This page includes information on the National U3A, Regional Networks and Local U3As as well as some relevant local links likely to be of interest to U3A members.

 The North West Region of U3As – The region includes the counties of Cheshire, Cumbria, and Lancashire plus the Metropolitan Boroughs within Greater Manchester and Merseyside and all contiguous Unitary Authorities.
-Follow the links to the NW newsletter and other documents
+Follow the links to the events they organise and run, their newsletter and other documents

 Local U3A Groups

-For all other groups use the U3A find a group web page
+For all other groups use the national U3A find a group web page

 Edge Hill Arts Centre – Details of theatre, films, live theatre screenings, music, dance, etc. and how to book and all other details.